udezueoluomachi/udezueoluomachi.github.io/README.md

-- 👋 Hi, I’m @udezueoluomachi a full stack web developer.
+Udezue Oluomachi Chimaobi is a full stack web developer.

-JavaScript is the language I use.

-I am interested in creating solutions to problems by writing lines of creative codes.
+Who uses JavaScript and is interested in creating solutions to problems by writing lines of creative codes.

-I am currently learning almost every popular JavaScript frameworks and libraries.
+He is currently learning almost every popular JavaScript frameworks and libraries.

-I am 17years old as at 2021.

-I am looking to collaborate on so many big time projects.
+He is 17years old as at 2021 and is looking to collaborate on so many big time projects.

-You can contact me on Facebook WhatsApp and Instagram
+You can contact him on Facebook WhatsApp and Instagram

-My WhatsApp number is +2349138280145

-My Facebook name is Udezue Oluomachi Chimaobi.
+His Facebook name is Udezue Oluomachi Chimaobi

-On Instagram I am Basil Chimaobi.